TheanYeeSin/Python-Mental-Health-Chatbot/README.md

 <sub>Duration Taken: Roughly 1 and a half months, Final Result: A+</sub>

+## Languages Used

+- Frontend: Python
+- Backend: Python
+- Database: MySQL

 ## Installation

-Note: Configure your application in the `config.py` and database and make sure the database and URI are set up correctly

 ```
 git clone
 ```
+Note: Configure your application in the `config.py` and database and make sure the database and URI are set up correctly
 ```
 pip install -r requirements.txt
 ```